trailofbits/cargo-unmaintained/README.md

 The `GITHUB_TOKEN` environment variable can be set to the path of a file containing a personal access token, which will be used to authenticate to GitHub.

-Unless --no-exit-code is passed, the exit status is 0 if-and-only-if no unmaintained dependencies were found and no irrecoverable errors occurred.
+Unless --no-exit-code is passed, the exit status is 0 if no unmaintained dependencies were found and no irrecoverable errors occurred, 1 if unmaintained dependencies were found, and 2 if an irrecoverable error occurred.
 ```

 ## License